RedVentures22/vanderbilt-2019/README.md

-## If you have any problems just let Mason or me know and we will be glad to help you
+## If you have any problems just let us know (or if you're remote, create an issue) and we will be glad to help you

 # Install git